InfinityLoop1/Mathima/README.md

 - The repository README, and
 - A user-accessible "About" or "Credits" section of the software or site.

-For full license terms, see the LICENSE file.
+For full license terms, see the LICENSE.md file.